 Leaky joints separate a successful plumbing job from one that doesn't meet expectations.
-If not sealed properly, areas where pipes or fixtures meet could produce an annoying drip or worse.
+If not sealed properly, areas where pipes or fixtures meet could produce an annoying drip or even major water damage in your home.
 Both plumber's dope and plumber's putty help provide watertight seals, but each is used for a different application.

 Using Pipe Dope